PM-Notes/How-To-Github/README.md

 ## Edit a file and create a new branch

-Below I quickly backed README.md before I edit it, then I open up README.md in an editor and add a coffee emojicon, then I perform a `git status` to see what Git thinks about the edit:
+Below I quickly backed README.md before I edit it, then I open up README.md in an editor and add a coffee emojicon, then I perform a `git status` to see what Git thinks about the edit.

+Notice Git has recognised the new README.bak file and has also noticed that README.md has been moified.

 ```
 How-To-Github|master ⇒ cp README.md README.bak
 How-To-Github|master⚡ ⇒ ls